KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 - Oracles communicate the information about tokens deposited via the Gateway using an "oraclefeed" app, run by the Gateway/Chain creator (and potentially notary nodes).
 - The DTO from the Prices module adds the required prices data to the Smart Chain in a trustless manner from a range of external sources, and it is used with a 24 hr delay.

+## Pegs Antara Module Flow

+- The Smart Chain creator creates an instance of the Pegs module called the Peg using the [pegscreate](#pegscreate) and adds it to the launch parameters using the `-earlytxid` parameter.

 ## Tutorial Availability

 The Antara Tutorials section features a full walkthrough for the user side of the Pegs module.